 Gender identity is how you, in your head, think about yourself.

-So even though you were born a man, you could think of yourself as a woman and vice versa which is what makes a person transgender.
+So even though you were born a as man biologically and were assigned male gender at birth, you can identify as a woman.
 You can express your gender identity in the way you act, dress, behave, and interact with people and the world around you.